Potential Accessibility Software Service (PASS)

 I was a research assistant and developer for the Johns Hopkins University's Center for Government Excellence (GovEx) and McGill's Geothink Open Data Standards project.
 Various stackholders share the concern that there is no comprehensive database of open data standards.
 A directory to host and visualize the database provides an opprotunity to share knowledge and communication regarding open data standards.
 With this in mind, we decided to develop a minimum viable site for open data publishers and open data standard providers to share and disseminate information regarding open data standards.
 To learn more about the project, check out the following online articles from GT, McGill University, State Scoop, Civic Source, and NYU's GovLab.

 My part of the project involves designing and developing (full stack) the site that hosts this information.
 As I am new to site development, working on this project has taught me a lot.
 I learned how to develop a Postgres database, a Node.js and Express back-end, and a Pug and JQuery based front-end, which was then all hosted on the cloud server Heroku.
-To fully experience the site, go here.
+To fully experience the site, check out the GitHub repo.

 Interactive Visualization of Payments